Gram Matrices for Isotropic Vectors: From Cosmology to Nonlinear Algebra

 \begin{proposition} Conjecture \ref{conj:Kndim} holds for $n \leq 30$.
 This implies that the two-point variety $\mathcal{C}^{(2)}_{n,5}$ has positive codimension for $n \geq 9$.
 In particular, for $n=9$, it is a hypersurface in $\PP^{35}$. \end{proposition}

-\begin{proof} The dimension is computed from the rank of the Jacobian matrix of (\ref{eq:C2n5}).
+\begin{proof}[Numerical proof] The dimension is computed numerically from the rank of the Jacobian matrix of (\ref{eq:C2n5}) evaluated at random points on $\mathcal{C}_{n,5}^{(2)}$ sampled from a normal distribution and the parameterization from Corollary \ref{cor:para25}.
 This computation implies the claim about positive codimension for $9 \leq n \leq 30$.
 For $n \geq 31$, it holds because $\binom{n}{2}-1>7n-10 = {\rm dim}(\mathcal{V}_{2,n,5})$.
-This equation can be seen from Section \ref{sec2}. \end{proof}
+The dimension equation for $\mathcal{V}_{2,n,5}$ can be seen from Theorem \ref{thm:Vmain}. \end{proof}

 At present we do not know the degree of the hypersurface $\mathcal{C}^{(2)}_{9,5} \subset \PP^{35}$.
 It is a considerable challenge to compute its defining polynomial.
 Section \ref{sec5} reports on steps in that direction.